Insurance Claims Process

 3.)
 File a Claim With Your Insurance Provider

 If the damage exceeds your deductible you should make a claim with your local insurance agent.
 When you do so, you'll be given a date and time for an adjuster to come out and inspect your roof with you AND your chosen roofing contractor.

 This is often the part of the process that is overlooked.
-Remember, your roofing contractor represents YOU and the well being of your property while the adjuster is representing your insurance provider.
-Having a qualified roofing contractor at these adjuster meetings like River Oaks Construction greatly reduces any chance of the adjuster mislabeling damage or flat out overlooking it leaving you with either a denial or only approval for a minor repair when you truly need a complete roof replacement.
+Remember, your roofing contractor represents YOU and the well-being of your property while the adjuster is representing your insurance provider.
+Having a qualified roofing contractor at these adjuster meetings like River Oaks Roofing greatly reduces any chance of the adjuster mislabeling damage or flat out overlooking it leaving you with either a denial or only approval for a minor repair when you truly need a complete roof replacement.